LeetLLM

 • The evaluation and red-team suite tests whether that process missed a failure or created a false refusal.

 A written rule makes a decision auditable: engineers can ask which rule was applied and test cases where it should change the choice.
 It doesn't guarantee the critic is right.
-That is why held-out evaluation and human review still sit outside the training loop.
+That's why held-out evaluation and human review still sit outside the training loop.

 How it works

 The Constitutional AI training process breaks down into two distinct phases.
 First, the model generates responses and critiques them against its constitution to create a fine-tuning dataset.
-Second, it uses those same principles to evaluate pairs of responses, creating an AI-generated preference dataset for reinforcement learning.
-The diagram below illustrates how these two phases connect:
+Second, it uses those same principles to evaluate pairs of responses, creating a model-generated preference dataset for reinforcement learning.
+This diagram connects those two phases:

 Diagram showing SL-CAI: draft response to risky prompt, Critique against constitution, Revise response to follow principles, and Fine-tune on revised responses.
 Diagram showing SL-CAI: draft response to risky prompt, Critique against constitution, Revise response to follow principles, and Fine-tune on revised responses.